LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

    method_name(firstname::string, lastname)
    method_name(firstname, lastname::string)
    method_name(firstname::string, lastname::string,
          -age::decimal=0.0,
          -dept='')

 Within a method body, parameters with type constraints translate into local variables with type constraints.
 A parameter that is constrained to accept a particular object type becomes a local variable that can hold only that type of object.
-See the :ref:`Variables <variables>` chapter for more information on type-constrained variables.
+See the :ref:`variables` chapter for more information on :ref:`type-constrained variables <variables-type-constraints>`.

 Return Type